flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 So, if we wanted to have an extra 500ms delay between each animation cycle, all that is needed would be to use PHASE=5.
-Hopefully this will make sense to you.
-In my defense, this implementation allows for a lot of variations when doing animations.
+This implementation allows for a lot of variations when doing animations.
 To have some more fun, try playing with the background images instead of messages.
-For that, the main difference is that you use the **[imgArt][enumImgArt]** instead of **msg**.
-That is a zero based list that can be found
-[in this file][enumImgArt].
+The main difference being the use of **[imgArt][enumImgArt]** instead of **msg**.
+That is a zero-based list that can be found [in this file][enumImgArt].

 #### Postman

 A handy tool for interacting with a device that responds to HTTP requests is called [Postman][postman].
-I use that as an efficient way of testing various attributes and values for this program.
+I use it as an efficient way of testing various attributes and values for this program.
 What is also great is that we can easily share a group of HTTP requests as a postman _collection_.
-If you never used [Postman][postman], give it a try!
+If you've never used [Postman][postman], give it a try!
-All in all, here is a collection you can use for interacting with the oclock application:
+Here is a collection you can use for interacting with the oclock application:

     :::uri
     https://www.getpostman.com/collections/f3117dd8a2924ede21cb

-Or, you can also import from the [collection][postmanColl] and [environment][postmanEnv] files I added to the Github repo, under the [misc][miscDir] directory.
+You can also import from the [collection][postmanColl] and [environment][postmanEnv] files I added to the Github repo, under the [misc][miscDir] directory.
 Just make sure that **rpiAddr** and **rpiPort** are correct for your postman environment and you will be good to go.